-6.4 Use of A Chemical Fume Hood
+6.4Use of A Chemical Fume Hood

 Chemical fume hoods are protective equipment and must be used correctly to offer protection from chemical exposure.
-The following is a list of procedures that must be followed to ensure that the ventilation is properly working at all times.
+The following is a list of procedures that must be followed to ensure that the ventilation is constant and properly functioning.

 - 1. Keep all laboratory doors to the hallway closed.
 This will aid in keeping the hallways at a positive pressure and the laboratories at a negative pressure so chemical odors will not migrate out of the lab. - 2.
 Keep windows closed in the laboratory.
 Drafts and eddy currents can cause turbulence at the face of the hood that may allow chemical vapors to escape from the hood. - 3.
-Keep hood sashes in a lowered position with a maximum opening of 18 inches at all times except when actively positioning equipment.
-The primary reason for this is safety.
-The hoods are designed to eliminate chemical inhalation exposure.
-When the sashes are wide open, the hood does not trap adequate amounts of the chemical vapor.
-When the hood is not in use, close the sash completely.
-In this context, "not in use" means not being used to vent chemical vapors. - 4.
-For hoods that contain manual flow controls, place the face velocity setting at 100 ft/min before using the hood.
+Hood sashes are to be used in a lowered position with a maximum opening of 18 inches, except when actively positioning equipment, to ensure proper safety.
+Fume hoods are designed to eliminate chemical inhalation exposure.
+When the sash is wide open, the hood cannot not trap adequate amounts of the chemical vapor.
+When the hood is not in use (i.e., not venting chemical vapors), close the sash completely.

+- 4. For hoods that contain manual flow controls, place the face velocity setting at 100 ft/min before using the hood.
 Allow 3-5 minutes for the hood to stabilize and reach the new face velocity setting prior to beginning work.
 A safe working range for a hood is 80-120 ft/min.
 When the hood is not being used, the setting should be turned to minimum for standby mode.
-To obtain a quick flush of the hood following a chemical spill in the hood, lower the sash to about an 8 inch open height, set the controller to 200 ft/min for a couple minutes, then return the controller to 100 ft/min for regular use.
-Hoods that do not contain manual flow controls will be adjusted to maintain a face velocity of around 100 ft/min when turned on with the sash raised to 18 inches.

-- 5. Keep storage of chemicals and equipment in the hood to a minimum (i.e. only those materials in use).
+To obtain a quick flush of the hood following a chemical spill in the hood, lower the sash to about an 8-inch open height, set the controller to 200 ft/min for 3-5 minutes, then return the controller to 100 ft/min for regular use.
+Hoods that do not contain manual flow controls will be adjusted to maintain a face velocity of around 100 ft/min when turned on with the sash raised to 18 inches. - 5.
+Keep storage of chemicals and equipment in the hood to a minimum (i.e., only materials in use).
 If the hoods become cluttered, then airflow is blocked.
-A spacious work area inside the hood will also allow the user more room to work more efficiently. - 6.
+A spacious work area inside the hood will allow the user more room to work safely and efficiently. - 6.
 Place items at least six inches away from the front edge for better capture of vapors.